Same District, Different Neighborhoods: Brentwood and Wooten

 Brentwood Elementary sits in the heart of one of Austin’s most treasured central neighborhoods, where tree-lined streets, mature live oaks, and a genuinely close-knit community make this part of town feel like its own village within the city.
 As part of Austin ISD, Brentwood Elementary has earned a strong reputation for dedicated teachers, an exceptionally active parent community, and a campus culture that puts students first at every turn.

-The school draws from neighborhoods including Broadacres, Northgate, Violet Crown Heights.
+The school draws from neighborhoods including Broadacres, Northgate, and Violet Crown Heights.
 These are well established residential areas with mature trees and a real sense of community.

 Students at Brentwood Elementary feed into Lamar Middle School and then McCallum High School.
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.